renewablefunding/spectifly-sequel/README.md

 An add-on to Spectifly, which uses entity definitions based on YAML, to create Sequel migrations and model files

+## Caveat

+This gem is not currently fit to be used - Migration text can be generated, but it doesn't get written to anywhere.

+Once that gets finished, more warnings:

+This is very much a work in progress and any migrations generated from the gem should be carefully scrutinized for correctness prior to applying them to your database.
+Right now, the gem's output is only tested with Postgres and only creates new tables but does not update schema that already exists (though ideally, that would be a future feature).

 ## Installation

 Add this line to your application's Gemfile: